Military Car Insurance: USAA, Discounts & Best Coverage for Service Members

 USAA: The Gold Standard for Military Car Insurance

 When it comes to military car insurance, USAA stands in a class of its own.
-Exclusively serving active duty members, veterans, retirees, and their eligible families, USAA consistently delivers the lowest average rates in the industry — around $1,533 to $1,670 per year for full coverage, compared to a national average exceeding $2,400.
+Exclusively serving active duty members, veterans, retirees, and their eligible families, USAA consistently delivers the lowest average rates in the industry — around $1,407 to $1,533 per year for full coverage, compared to a national average ranging from $2,496 to $2,670 per year in 2026.
+That's a savings of roughly $1,000 to $1,200 per year just by being eligible for USAA.

 Who Qualifies for USAA?